 Tung oil is a natural wood finish obtained from the Chinese Tung Tree (Aleurites fordii or Vernicia fordii) seeds.
 It penetrates the wood pores and forms an amber-like (or gold) color shade that enhances the wood’s natural appearance.

 Tung oil has low moisture-resistance levels and is used for interior wooden surfaces.
 It takes tung oil around 24 hours to dry between coats and 3 days to cure (dry fully).

+You need between 2-6 Boiled Tung oil coats for proper coverage, durability, and strength.
 You must re-apply (touch-up) it every year because this wood oil isn’t durable and wears off fast.
 This means you shouldn’t use it for high-traffic surfaces.

-You can use Tung oil:
+You can use Tung oil for the following things.